Phascogale

 The phascogales (members of the eponymous genus Phascogale), also known as wambengers or mousesacks, are carnivorous Australian marsupials of the family Dasyuridae.
 There are three species: the brush-tailed phascogale (Phascogale tapoatafa), the red-tailed phascogale (P. calura), and the northern brush-tailed phascogale (P. pirata).
 As with a number of dasyurid species, the males live for only one year, dying after a period of frenzied mating.
+The name wambenger comes from the Nyungar language.
 The term Phascogale was coined in 1824 by Coenraad Jacob Temminck in reference to the brush-tailed phascogale, and means "pouched weasel".
 All three species are listed as either Near Threatened or Vulnerable by the IUCN.

 Phylogeny

 The following is a phylogenetic tree based on mitochondrial genome sequences:

 Species

 The genus consists of the following three species: